TrampolineRTOS/trampoline/machines/cortex/armv6m/samd21/README.md

 Initial version.
 Nothing working.

-First version aims to terget the SAMD21 uC, and the extension to the SAMDxx familly.
+First version aims to target the SAMD21 uC, and the extension to the SAMDxx familly.